SentGraph: Hierarchical Sentence Graph for Multi-hop Retrieval-Augmented Question Answering: Experiment

 Table~\ref{tab:llms} presents the performance of SentGraph across multiple base LLMs with different model sizes, ranging from 7B to 32B parameters.
 We evaluate methods under two key dimensions: retrieval granularity (passage-level vs. sentence-level) and structural modeling (retrieval-only vs. graph-based).
 SentGraph consistently outperforms all baselines across different model scales, demonstrating the necessity of modeling logical dependencies at the sentence level for multi-hop QA.

-Specifically, across all LLMs, sentence-level retrieval-only consistently outperforms passage-level retrieval-only by substantial margins.
+Specifically, across all LLM scales, sentence-level retrieval-only consistently outperforms passage-level retrieval-only by substantial margins.
 For example, with Qwen2.5-32B under BGE retrieval, sentence-level retrieval achieves 43.20 EM on HotpotQA and 45.00 EM on 2WikiMultiHopQA, compared to only 21.00 and 23.40 EM for passage-level retrieval.
-This once again confirms that fine-grained evidence units are critical for capturing precise multi-hop reasoning paths.
-Moreover, we observe that more powerful LLMs generally improve the performance of all methods.
-However, the improvement achieved by retrieval-only is limited.
-This further indicates that granularity alone is insufficient and that proper evidence organization remains crucial even with more capable LLMs.
+We also observe that scaling up the LLM generally improves performance across all methods, but the gains for retrieval-only methods remain limited.
+This suggests that fine-grained retrieval units alone are not enough, and proper evidence organization is still necessary even with stronger LLMs.

 The graph-based method KGP improves over passage-level retrieval-only across all LLM scales.
 With Qwen2.5-32B under BGE retrieval, KGP reaches 55.28 EM on HotpotQA and 51.80 EM on 2WikiMultiHopQA, representing gains of 34.28 and 28.40 EM points over passage-level retrieval-only.
 This confirms the benefit of explicit structural modeling for multi-hop reasoning.
 However, coarse-grained passage units inherently mix relevant and irrelevant sentences, limiting the effectiveness of graph-based reasoning.
 In contrast, SentGraph constructs a hierarchical sentence-level graph that explicitly models logical dependencies between sentences, enabling fine-grained evidence selection and structured reasoning paths.
 With the same LLM, SentGraph achieves 57.60 EM on HotpotQA, 55.40 EM on 2WikiMultiHopQA, and 38.80 EM on MuSiQue, outperforming sentence-level retrieval-only by 14.4, 10.4, and 13.8 EM points, and surpassing KGP by 2.32, 3.6, and 10.6 EM points respectively.
 Notably, these improvements remain consistent across different LLM scales, demonstrating robust and scalable gains.